U.S. News Best Hospitals voting is open: Vote now on doximity.com

 Advanced Heart Failure: Pursuing Progress on Many Fronts

-From the latest medical therapies to ventricular assist devices and heart transplantation, NewYork-Presbyterian’s cardiologists and surgeons offer the most advanced medical and surgical options to patients who have many forms of advanced cardiac disease.
+From remote home monitoring to the latest medical therapies, ventricular assist devices, and heart transplantation, NewYork-Presbyterian’s cardiologists and surgeons offer the most advanced medical and surgical options to patients who have many forms of advanced cardiac disease.

 Extending the Reach of Transcatheter Therapies